notowen333/notowen333.github.io/docs/_posts/2021-08-20-pythonqueue.markdown

 #### Pop() Complexity, Revisited

-So, if we were to pop the last element of our array, **the formula to calculate the addresses of the remaining elements, and their indexes, would be unchanged**.
+So, if the the last element of our array is popped, **the formula to calculate the addresses of the remaining elements, and their indexes, is unchanged**.
 This is why we have O(1) pops from the end of a list.

 If we pop the second to last element, only the address of our new last element, `'array'` would need updating.
 We update its index from `5` to `4`, shifting `array` up one position.